aWIPS Profiles

 • Make sure that the network device is reachable from Catalyst Center and has downloaded the aWIPS profile configuration from Catalyst Center.

-• For forensic capture to take place make sure that there is network connectivity between APs and Catalyst Center.
+• Ensure there is network connectivity between APs and Catalyst Center.

-• For forensic capture to take place make sure that the Google Protocol RPC (gRPC) tunnel interface has been established between APs and Catalyst Center.
-Use the show ap icap connection command to make sure that the status is READY.
+• Establish the Google Remote Procedure Call (gRPC) tunnel interface between APs and Catalyst Center.
+Use the show ap icap connection command to confirm that the status is READY.

-• For forensic capture to take place the required ports must be opened between Catalyst Center and network device links.
+• Open the required ports between Catalyst Center and links to the network devices.

-• For forensic capture to take place there should be no time lag between Catalyst Center and access points.
-To achieve this, include NTP server configuration on AP.
-For more information, see Configuring an AP profile (GUI) in Cisco Catalyst 9800 Series Wireless Controller Software Configuration Guide, Cisco IOS XE Dublin 17.12.x.
+• Configure an NTP server on the AP to prevent time lag between Catalyst Center and APs.
+For information, see the Cisco Catalyst 9800 Series Wireless Controller Software Configuration Guide, Cisco IOS XE Dublin 17.12.x.

-This section provides information about how to create an aWIPS profile.
+This section explains how to create an aWIPS profile.

 Procedure